ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 ## Synthesis: The Cognitive Load Formula

 The key idea here is that these components interact multiplicatively.
 The effort to apply the rules isn't separate from the effort of holding the state in memory; the rules must be applied *to* the state.
-So, the work per step is proportional to the product of state and constraint complexity.
+So, the work per operation is proportional to the product of state and constraint complexity.
 $$
-W_{\text{step}} \propto S(I) \times C(P)
+W_{\text{op}} \propto S(I) \times C(P)
 $$

-Putting this all together, we can substitute our definitions back into the original equation to get the final formula for Cognitive Load:
+Putting this all together, we can substitute our definitions back into the refined postulate to get the final formula for Cognitive Load:
 $$
 \mathcal{L}(I) = S(I) \times C(P) \times D(I)
 $$
 This formula provides a concrete method for calculating a single, unified difficulty score for any discrete reasoning task.

 Let's apply this formula to the three puzzles mentioned earlier to see how it works in practice.